lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 The popularity of SVC has taken off in recent months, with Discord channels forming to allow people to share artist models and datasets, as well as tips for training models and inference.
 Social networks are full of sick AI covers, like [Biggie rapping the song N.Y.
 State of Mind](https://www.youtube.com/watch?v=IFb5DQHP05I) and [new bangers by Drake](https://www.youtube.com/watch?v=JSSSa62LZZY) that he had no involvement in (and are sure to be taken down).

-The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), which is a portmanteau of the [SoftVC](https://github.com/bshall/soft-vc) encoder and [VITS](https://github.com/jaywalnut310/vits) Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.
+The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), which is a portmanteau of [SoftVC](https://github.com/bshall/soft-vc) and [VITS](https://github.com/jaywalnut310/vits).
+Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.

 The core idea of the system at training time is to learn a representation of the speaker's voice, called an embedding, which captures the key details of the target's voice characteristics.
-Then at inference time, combine an embedding representation of the source speaker with the target embedding and decode it into a mel-spectrogram (a kind of image for sound) before vocoding into audio.
+Then at inference time, combine an embedding representation of the source speaker with the target embedding and decode it into a mel spectrogram (a kind of image for sound) before [vocoding](https://en.wikipedia.org/wiki/Vocoder) into audio.

 Though the original [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc) project is now archived, many [forks](https://github.com/voicepaw/so-vits-svc-fork) have sprung up that add various functionality and simplify training and inference.